• Skip to primary navigation

 Fizzy rocks

-Fizzy rocks take a bit of preparation, but are totally worth it for the giggles when the rocks start to fizz and melt.
+Fizzy rocks take a bit of preparation but are totally worth it for the giggles when they start to fizz and melt.
 You can even hide little bugs or toy figures inside.
 I once hid these in different places for the kids to find and drew them a treasure map!

 Ice Cream Soup